By William Cohen-Kiraly, © February 2017

-“I think some of them suspect but it’s only me, Cornelia and BabyFace who actually know.
-And Mr Gulch.”
-Said the fat lady.
+“I think some of them suspect, but it’s only me, Cornelia and BabyFace who actually know—and Leroy Gulch,” said the fat lady.

+BabyFace glared at her.
 “You know how you don’t like it when I call you Big Momma and laugh at your thunder thighs?”
-Asked BabyFace.

 “Yes, why?”
 Asked the fat lady.

-“Never mind,” he said and left the trailer.
+“Never mind,” he said sulkily and left the trailer.

 Gulch came into the tent and saw Annie and me in our chairs.

 “Oh, there you are,” he slurred.
 “You didn’t do your evening show tonight, so I think I’m going to have to fire you.”
 Then he seemed to register the ropes around us.
 “Oh no, Adeline, not again.”

 Gulch couldn’t meet Adeline’s eyes.
 “I didn’t do that,” he whined.

 “But you know what happened?” she asked but he didn’t answer.
 “Leroy, what happened to JellyBeans and his crew?